The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 :symbol-names-action nil

 to your delivery script.
-This will retain full symbol-names, and with luck will allow you to proceed with
+This will retain full symbol-names, and should allow you to proceed with

 See Also: